lmakarov/boot2docker-vagrant/README.md

 Vagrant can be controlled (e.g. `vagrant up`, `vagrant ssh`, `vagrant reload`, etc.) from the root directory of the Vagrantfile as well as from any subdirectory.
 This is very usefull when working with multiple projects in subdirectories.

+### Sublime Text 3 users

+Add this to your user settings (Sublime Text > Preferences > Settings - User):

+    {
+        "atomic_save": false
+    }

+ST3 does not update the ctime extended file attribute when saving a file.
+This leads to NFS not seeing the changes in a file unless the file size changes as well (i.e. changing a sinlge symbol in a file with ST3 will not be visible over NFS).
+The setting above fixes that.